dannypernik/oc/README.md

 If you are a business owner or service provider, you are invited to accept Currents for partial payment of your good or service.
 By doing so, you are not only providing a discount to those who give time freely for the greater good, but you are also collecting an asset that will grow in value and usefulness over time.

 If you are part of a nonprofit, you can benefit as a volunteer or as an organizer of volunteers.
-Add the details of current or upcoming projects and provide a budget of required hours, and request community approval to issue Currents for the work.
+Add the details of current or upcoming projects, provide a budget of required hours, and request community approval to issue Currents for the work.

 If you are simply a person with an idea to better the world in some way big or small, then share it.
 If the community supports it, you'll get to create Currents with your time, and we will help you find people who want to better the world with you.